Law Office of Jason Petri

 This Wyoming Child Support Calculator is provided by the Law Office of Jason Petri for informational and educational purposes only and does not constitute legal advice.
 If you are seeking legal advice you can contact the Law Office of Jason Petri at (307) 352-9352.

 In Sweetwater County, and depending on which Judge has been assigned your case, you may also be entitled to a "Christensen Deviation," which could entitle you to an adjustment of you child support based upon payment of expenses "above" what is required.
-These expenses could include such things as: health insurance, school clothes, cash given directly to the child or children, sporting equipment, school lunches, costs associated with vehicles provided for children (including to insurance, deductibles, vehicle payments, gas, oil changes, repairs, etc.) and cell phone expenses.
+These expenses could include such things as: health insurance, school clothes, cash given directly to children, sporting equipment, school lunches, costs associated with vehicles provided for children (including insurance, deductibles, vehicle payments, gas, oil changes, repairs, etc.), and cell phone expenses.
 In some cases the "Christensen Deviation" could result in a change in the child support obligation of more than 50%.
 Each case is different, and many factors will influence the Judge's final decision.

 To use this Wyoming Child Support Calculator to estimate child support: